emptyport/peptide-modifier/README.md

 # peptide-modifier

-This module returns all the possible combinations of modifications for a given peptide sequence, list of modifications, and the maximum number of allowed variable modifications.
+This module returns all the possible combinations of modifications for a given peptide sequence given a list of modifications and the maximum number of allowed variable modifications.

 ## Installation
 npm install peptide-modifier --save